-A. Authorizing legislation - The Vermont Municipal Bond Bank (Bond Bank) was established by the General Assembly of the State of Vermont in 1970 for the purpose of fostering and promoting the provision of adequate capital markets and facilities for borrowing money by governmental units of the State of Vermont for financing public improvements or other purposes.
-The Bond Bank is authorized to carry out this function by borrowing money, issuing bonds and notes and purchasing bonds and notes of local governmental units.
+A. Authorizing legislation - The Vermont Municipal Bond Bank (d/b/a Vermont Bond Bank) was established by the General Assembly of the State of Vermont in 1970 for the purpose of fostering and promoting the provision of adequate capital markets and facilities for borrowing money by governmental units of the State of Vermont for financing public improvements or other purposes.
+The Vermont Bond Bank (Bond Bank) is authorized to carry out this function by borrowing money, issuing bonds and notes and purchasing bonds and notes of local governmental units.
 The Bond Bank is a component unit of the State of Vermont.